gpetrofski/Event-Driven-Architecture-PoT/Labs/Lab_01_Event_Streams/README.md

 Let's explore a couple of tiles:

-1. The **Try the starter application** will generate boilerplate Java code to quickly start using Event Streams.
+- The **Try the starter application** will generate boilerplate Java code to quickly start using Event Streams.
 The project will contain a Kafka producer and consumer.
 It will also help you generate the credentials and properties files, required for the Java application to run properly.

-2. The **Documentation** tile will navigate you to the official documentation page of IBM Event Streams.
+- The **Documentation** tile will navigate you to the official documentation page of IBM Event Streams.

-3. **Connect to this cluster** will open a modal on the page, allowing you to quickly generate credentials, download necessary certificates and list the Kafka bootstrap URL and other information for connecting to the Kafka cluster.
+- **Connect to this cluster** will open a modal on the page, allowing you to quickly generate credentials, download necessary certificates and list the Kafka bootstrap URL and other information for connecting to the Kafka cluster.

-4. **Kafka basics, Connector basics & Schema basics** will give you a basic and quick introduction to Kafka.
+- **Kafka basics, Connector basics & Schema basics** will give you a basic and quick introduction to Kafka.
 Each of those tiles will take you through a quick learning guide about the topic and give you a quickstart for understanding Kafka and Event Streams.

-5. **Find more in the Toolbox** will give you the tools for quickly start building Kafka applications.
+- **Find more in the Toolbox** will give you the tools for quickly start building Kafka applications.
 It will provide you boilerplate code to start interacting with your cluster, give you access to information about Kafka Connect and how to set up connectors.

 In the upper-right corner, you will see a small round icon.
 If you click on this icon you can either navigate to your profile settings or log out.

 On the left side of the screen you will see the navigation menu.
 By default the menu is collapsed, and you will only see icons.
 If you want to show the full menu with text, click on the arrow (**>**) in the bottom-left corner of the page.

-> Next, click **Topics** in the menu.
+1. click **Topics** in the menu.

 ![Topics](resources/Topics.png)

 The **Topics** page allows you to manage your topics.
 Here, you will be able to create a topic, manage topics, view more details about a topic, find more information about how to connect to your cluster and topic, generate credentials for accessing the topic and set-up geo-replication.
 We will dive deeper on topics in a later stage.

-> Next, click **Consumer groups** in the menu.
+2. click **Consumer groups** in the menu.

 ![Consumer Groups](resources/Consumer_Groups.png)